ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/index.md

 # Authentication

-TODO
+Authentication in Hot Chocolate is built around the official authentication mechanisms in ASP.NET Core, allowing us to fully embrace their customizability and variety of authentication providers.

 [Learn more about authentication](/docs/hotchocolate/security/authentication)

 # Authorization

 Authorization is one of the most basic security concepts.
-With authorization, you can limit what data people can fetch.
-Hot Chocolate integrates with the ASP.NET Core authorization policies, which can be applied to fields.
+It builds on top of authentication and allows us to restrict access to types and fields, based on whether a user is authenticated, assigned specific roles or satisfies one or more policies.
+Hot Chocolate closely matches and nicely integrates with the official ASP.NET Core authorization APIs.

 [Learn more about authorization](/docs/hotchocolate/security/authorization)